badoo/liveprof/README.md

 php composer.phar require badoo/liveprof
 ```

-* Prepare a database server.
+* If you use DB mode you need to prepare a database server.
 You can use any driver described [here](https://www.doctrine-project.org/projects/doctrine-dbal/en/2.8/reference/configuration.html#configuration) or implement the custom one
-* Run a script to configure database.
+* If you use DB mode you need run a script to configure database.
 This script creates "details" table

 ```bash
 LIVE_PROFILER_CONNECTION_URL=mysql://db_user:db_password@db_mysql:3306/Profiler?charset=utf8 php vendor/badoo/liveprof/bin/install.php
 ```

 * It's also possible to save profiling result into files.
 To do it prepare a directory with write permissions.
+* To use API mode you need to visit [liveprof.org](http://liveprof.org/) , sign in and get API key.
 * Init a profiler before working code in the project entry point (usually public/index.php).

 You should add a profiler call before your code to start profiling with default parameters: